vruusmann/openscoring.io/_posts/2022-11-11-sklearn_h2o_pipeline.md

 The `h2o` package does not provide a meta-transformer class for data uploading.
 This gap is filled by the [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package in the form of the `sklearn2pmml.preprocessing.h2o.H2OFrameConstructor` class.

-The best place for inserting a data upload step is right before the final H2O estimator step:
+The best place for inserting a data upload step is right before the final H2O.ai model step:

 ``` python
 from sklearn2pmml.preprocessing.h2o import H2OFrameConstructor